vuejs/babel-plugin-transform-vue-jsx/README.md

 - Assumes you are using Babel with a module bundler e.g. Webpack, because the spread merge helper is imported as a module to avoid duplication.

 - This is mutually exclusive with `babel-plugin-transform-react-jsx`.
-Alternatively, you can also use React JSX transform with the [runtime adaptor](https://github.com/vuejs/vue-jsx-adaptor) instead.

 ### Usage